AmstlerStephan/umi-pipeline-nf_Paper/README.md

 ├── umi-pipeline-nf/
 │   └── benchmarking/           # Scripts, configs, and commands for HG00653 sample analysis
-├── karst/                      # Scripts for benchmarking against longread_umi using Zymo data └── consequmi/                  # Scripts for benchmarking against ConSeqUMI using SARS-CoV-2 data
+├── karst/                      # Scripts for benchmarking against longread_umi using Zymo data ├── consequmi/                  # Scripts for benchmarking against ConSeqUMI using SARS-CoV-2 data ├── pipeline-umi-amplicon/      # Scripts for benchmarking against pipeline-umi-amplicon using HG00653 └── scalability/                # Scripts and data for scalability of umi-pipeline-nf across increasing sample sizes
 ```

 ---